The Science and Strategy Behind Successful New Year’s Resolutions: A Comprehensive Guide to Lasting Change

 Intrinsic vs. Extrinsic Motivation: Which Drives Long-Term Change?

-Intrinsic motivation, driven by internal satisfaction, proves more sustainable than extrinsic incentives like social approval.
+Intrinsic motivation, driven by internal satisfaction, proves more sustainable than extrinsic incentives like social approval or financial rewards.
+For instance, exercising because it makes you feel energized and confident is more enduring than doing it solely to impress others.
 Understanding these dynamics helps prioritize authentic and enduring goals.

 The Role of Willpower and Discipline in Sustaining Habits